strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 ::: warning
 The life cycle functions are based on the ORM life cycle and not on the strapi request.
-We are currently woking on it to make it easier to use and understand.
+We are currently working on it to make it easier to use and understand.
 Please check [this issue](https://github.com/strapi/strapi/issues/1443) on GitHub.
 :::